$15 and a Russian real-estate agent — that’s what started my full-time freelance career.

 Incorporation (through an LLC or S-corp) offers protection.
 If you have a contract, you’ll not only weed out clients who might not like playing by written rules, you’ll also keep things clear and upfront so there’s less of a chance of confusion down the road.

 I’m not saying you need to run out and hire a lawyer, but you do want to have a basic contract on hand.
-The Freelancers Union has a contract creator available here and some bidding sites will help you out with making sure you get paid as promised.
+Some bidding sites will help you out with making sure you get paid as promised.
 (I still tend to use my own contract on top of their agreements though.)

 An Understanding Of How You’ll Deliver